leeyegy/leeyegy.github.io/_posts/2019-12-13-CVPR18-Adv_defence-Guided Denoiser.markdown

 >**Statement two:**

-defend by change loss function in order to bypass the amplification effect of adversarial noise.
+Defend by changing loss function in order to bypass the amplification effect of adversarial noise.

 ### What's the main idea/contribution?